 Informative Note: For example, if the audit identifies lighting retrofit opportunities, the energy auditor shall compare the identified energy savings for those opportunities with the base-case energy use of the facility and demonstrate that they make up a reasonable fraction of the historical electricity consumption at the site.
 (See Form D in Normative Annex C.)

-8.5.5.2 Requirements for Level 2 and Level 3 Audits.
+8.5.5.2 Requirements for Level 2 Audits.
 The energy auditor is required to estimate the energy use of all end uses that individually comprise more than 5% of total historical building energy use.
 The energy estimates for these end uses shall be summed and compared to historical energy consumption for the facility.
 The sum of the base-case end-use energy estimates must be between 90% and 100% of the historical energy use at the site.

 This comparison shall be conducted separately for each fuel type, such as electricity, natural gas, or fuel oil, for which EEMs are identified.
 On-site energy sources such as solar, photovoltaic, geothermal, and wind shall be included.